FreeWaY006/Solar-Engine/Features.md

 - Remove Profiles Cap: Removes the maximum profiles count of 8

+- Websocket: Allows you to modify the websocket URL that the client uses to fetch resources
+  - URL: Paste the websocket URL you want to use here
 - Window Title: Allows you to set a custom title for the game's window
   - Show Version: Determines if the Engine version is displayed in the window title
   - Title: The new title that will show up